 Our unique approach

-Bing Center for Waldenström's Macroglobulinemia is part of Dana-Farber/Brigham and Women's
+Bing Center for Waldenström's Macroglobulinemia is part of Dana-Farber Brigham Cancer Center's

 Our Center includes specialists who care for more than 700 cases a year, and are experts in creating a carefully timed care plan that works for each patient, minimizing side effects and enhancing your quality of life.

 We offer the most advanced treatments, including